maratisc/calendar/README.md

 JDK 8 or higher is required.
 The project can be set up as a Java project in Eclise IDE.

 ## Future Enhancements
-Besides the basic security, authentication, authorization, user setup, the application should be available online, accessible from mobile devices and have the features below.
+Besides basic security, user set up, authentication, authorization, the application should be available online, accessible from mobile devices and have the features below.
 User feedback should be sought for any modifications to these or new additions.
 ```
 Enter parameters in a form
-Select meeting invitees from data base / repository
 Select dates from a UI calendar widget
 Select meeting days from checkboxes
 Select start time and duration of meeting
+Select invitees from data base / repository
-Show invitees conflicts and editing and re-submission of the meeting request
+Show invitees conflicts and allow editing and re-submission of the meeting request
-Meeting invitation should be sent to invitees in their time zone, including any adjustment for day light savings time if in effect
+Meeting invitation should be sent to invitees in their time zone
+Display time adjusted for day light savings time where applicable
 Cancel a meeting
 ```